JavaScript framework

 Store

-class is used to save data to the local storage of the browser; this is a subclass of the Namespace
+The Store class is used to save data to the local storage of the browser; this is a subclass of the Namespace class described previously.
+The storage keys are automatically prefixed by the address (origin + pathName) of the current page to avoid, by default, any possible conflict.
+Its TypeScript signature is as follows:

 declare class Store extends Namespace {